MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/setup-best-practices-global-planning-setup.md

 ms.author: bholtorf
 ms.service: dynamics-365-business-central
 ---
-# Setup Best Practices: Global Planning Setup
+# <a name="setup-best-practices-global-planning-setup"></a>Setup Best Practices: Global Planning Setup
 The **Planning** FastTab on the **Manufacturing Setup** page contains several fields that define global rules for supply planning.

  The following table provides best practices on how to set up selected global planning parameter fields.
 For more information about a field, choose the link in the **Setup field** column.